meta-llama/prompt-ops/configs/README.md

-# Prompt Migrator Configuration
+# prompt-ops configuration

-This directory contains YAML configuration files for the Prompt Migrator.
+This directory contains YAML configuration files for the prompt-ops tool.

 ## Configuration Structure